outaagunga/documentation/implementation.md

     - On-Call Rotation: (Who is responsible and when)
     - Runbooks: (Step-by-step guides for "The site is down" or "DB is slow")
     - Scheduled Maintenance: (Database vacuuming, certificate renewals)
     - Patching Strategy: (How we handle 0-day security vulnerabilities)
+    - Data Backup Testing: (Quarterly schedule to verify backups actually work)

     ---